kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-pipes.md

 Pipes accept a callback as an input (in the function's last argument), which **must** be called when the pipe has finished processing the data.
 The callback should be called with the following arguments: `callback(error, object)`, where:

 * `error`: is a `KuzzleError` object if an error ocurred, or `null` if there is no error.
-If this field is not null Kuzzle Backend will abort the request and return that error to the client.
+If this field is set, then Kuzzle Backend will abort the request and return the error to the client.
 * `object`: the result of the `pipe` which is passed back to Kuzzle Backend for processing.

 ---